stevenwcliu/FA21_172Project/README.md

  Run the program:
  first download the files, then unzip it.
  After unzipping, import the files in to the integrated development kit and run DemoApplication

+ After running DemoApplication: type in localhost:8080 in the web browser